 Most Prolific VC

 KPCB has backed hundreds of entrepreneurs in their quest to bring world changing ideas to market.
-This year, KPCB participated in six digital health deals, including Peloton, Nuna Health, and Kinsa.
+This year, KPCB participated in five digital health deals, including Peloton, Nuna Health, and Kinsa.

 Most Prolific Corporate VC